onropepro/OnRope.pro/replit.md

 - **Progress Tracking:** Visual progress via the 4-Elevation Building System.
 Daily drop logging by technicians includes historical entry, dynamic shortfall reason validation, and warnings for exceeding remaining work with an override option.
 - **Complaint Management:** Residents submit feedback, and management tracks and responds with notes.
 - **Photo Gallery:** Staff upload project photos from mobile devices, displayed in a 3-column responsive gallery.
-- **Personal Gear Inventory:** All employees can view their assigned gear items via "My Gear" page showing equipment type, quantity, serial numbers, and service dates.
+- **Personal Gear Inventory:** All employees can view their assigned gear items via the "My Gear" tab within the Inventory page, showing equipment type, quantity, serial numbers, and service dates.
+The Inventory page uses tabs to provide both "My Gear" (read-only view for all employees) and "Manage Gear" (full CRUD operations for management).
 Financial data (item prices, total value) is conditionally displayed only for users with financial permissions.
 - **Universal Profile Management:** Users manage personal information; company owners can delete their accounts with cascade warnings.
 - **Authentication:** Custom Express.js authentication with session storage.